BidyutMazumdar/QVP-Global-System/README.md

 - **platform-ready** — the system is deployable as a service, not only a paper framework
 - **audit-oriented** — integrity signaling and version discipline are part of the design logic

-For reviewers, institutions, developers, and researchers, the value of QSSI™ is that it is not presented only as a conceptual doctrine — it is presented as a **computationally framed, operationally deployable benchmark system**.
+For reviewers, institutions, developers, and researchers, the value of QSSI™ is that it is not presented only as a conceptual doctrine — it is presented as a computationally framed, operationally deployable benchmark system.

 ---